 They refuse to address this.

-Now they don't deny it.
+Now, they don't deny it.

 They kind of skirt the issue and they change the subject.

-And it's really weird because why would they not be the ones uh who wanted justice more than anyone?
+And it's really weird because why would they not be the ones who wanted justice more than anyone?

-And so these guys have been involved in more than a dozen lawsuits, interviewed more than a dozen people who knew them very well personally, and what every single one of them said is that these guys have an MO of essentially extortion.
+And what every single one of them said is that these guys have an MO of essentially extortion.

-That's what they allege, is that they use information against people to threaten them, bully them, silence them, and to manipulate the wheels of of justice.
+That's what they allege, is that they use information against people to threaten them, bully them, silence them, and to manipulate the wheels of justice.

 And it seems very, very likely that members of Congress are currently being blackmailed by these IT guys.

-So that's the only other thing I can think of is that it comes down to allowing themselves to be hacked because they prize this narrative more than they prize national security.
+So that's the only other thing I can think of, is that it comes down to allowing themselves to be hacked because they prize this narrative more than they prize national security.

 So it's one or the other.

-Well, why do we not hear anything about this case but for you?
+Why do we not hear anything about this case but for you?

 And is Debbie Wasserman Schultz in legal jeopardy?

-Why would he have a laptop, a member of Congress's laptop when he was not allowed to be on the House Network?
+Why would he have a laptop, a member of Congress's laptop, when he was not allowed to be on the House network?

 If Wasserman Schultz let him do that, she really jeopardized her fellow members.

-Uh and I think that this is a case of obstruction of justice by uh the Awans.
+And I think that this is a case of obstruction of justice by the Awanson and Debbie Wasserman Schultz, right?

 She knew.